SavvasStephanides/techforhumans-posts/posts/type-coercion.md

 ---

-title: Type coercion in Javascript, explained.
+title: Type coercion in Javascript
 publishDate: 2021/09/02 09:00
 thumbnail: typecoercion.png
 description: A simple explaination of the Javascript concept known as type coercion